abinit/abinit/doc/tutorial/eph4isotc.md

 around the Fermi level.
 The $\kk$-mesh is defined by the input variables [[ngkpt]], [[nshiftk]] and [[shiftk]].
 Note that the $\kk$-sampling **must be equal** to the ones used to generate the input WFK file.
-Convergence studies are performed by computing WFK files on $\kk$-meshes of increasing density.

 The code computes $\gamma_{\qq\nu}$ for each $\qq$-point in the IBZ associated to the [[eph_ngqpt_fine]] $\qq$-mesh.